GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 * The global market is divided by regions in a company, and each region figures out their own strategy.
 There is no coordination across language markets.
 * The global market strategy is considered a sales strategy.
 When a market is prioritized, it may include some marketing budget, but the localization budget is not coordinated.
 * The global market strategy is outlined for all, but each product prioritizes its own strategy.
 The Localization budget may not be coordinated.
-There could be regional marketing and product teams who use their own budget to fill localization gaps—in English or in native languages.
+There can be regional marketing and product teams who use their own budget to fill localization gaps—in English or in native languages.
 * There is no global market strategy.
 In this scenario, a sales team may give the Localization department a budget to localize certain campaigns or products.
 * In companies where there are several different localization groups, management may pursue different strategies that are not coordinated between the groups.